 At Upton Junior School all staff and governors are expected to uphold the fundamental principles of British Values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
-At Upton these values are reinforced regularly and promoted through our core values and ethos; the curriculum, citizenship, assembly themes, SMSC and PHSE work.
-See below for further information...
+At Upton these values are reinforced regularly and promoted through our core values and ethos; the curriculum, Personal Development, assembly themes, SMSC and PHSE work.
+Each term we have a specific British Values week, where British Values are taught in the context of our English and UBBC lessons.
+Click at the bottom of the page for an overview of areas covered.

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our Pupil Council and Pupil questionnaires.
 The elections of House and Form Captains, as well as the winner of the class Core Values Award each term are based solely on pupil votes.
 Our school behaviour policy involves rewards which the pupils vote on as a class group.